nextgraph-org/nextgraph-rs/ng-sdk-js/README.md

 # ng-sdk-js

-JS/WASM crate containing the SDK of NextGraph
+JS/WASM package containing the SDK of NextGraph

 ## NextGraph